jstanosheck/FITgraphics/README.md

 package that I have found that is able to manipulate these data to show them in a nice form like the native Garmin or Apple apps.

-## Intended Functionality:

-The intent behind this package will be to read in the .FIT files and give the user the opportunity to explore their data in a meaningful way, similar to what is experienced in native apps.
-This package heavily relies on ggplot2, dplyr, and plotly.